swiftlang/swift/docs/classes.rst

         print(myIvar)
       }

-   Capturing self in the init block would be banned.
+   Capturing self in the init block would be banned because it could allow uses of uninitialized ivars.
 If an ivar is accessed before initialization, or not initialized in the init block, it would be automatically "default"-initialized (as-if with an empty argument list) if such construction is possible, or an error otherwise.
 The ivar rules would be enforced using CFG analysis.
 Delegation to the base class would be in the init block; the syntax here is also an open question.
 Proposals included ``super(1,2)``, ``constructor(1,2)``, ``This(1,2)``,